-Unless otherwise provided in the Local Government Act 2002 or in the council's standing orders, the council can only act by majority decisions at meetings.
-Any individual member (including the mayor) has no authority to act on behalf of the council unless provided for by statute or the council has expressly delegated such authority.
+Unless otherwise provided in the Local Government Act 2002 or in the Council's standing orders, the Council can only act by majority decisions at meetings.
+Any individual member (including the mayor) has no authority to act on behalf of the Council unless provided for by statute or the Council has expressly delegated such authority.

-Elected members are expected to attend the meetings of the council, as well as the committees and subcommittees, working parties, and external organisations to which they are appointed.
+Elected members are expected to attend the meetings of the Council, as well as the meetings of the committees and subcommittees, working parties, and external organisations to which they are appointed.
 An elected member, unable to attend a meeting, should advise the chair as soon as possible.

-The council must adopt a code of conduct for its members.
+The Council must adopt a code of conduct for its members.
 Each elected member must comply with the code of conduct.

-The mayor
+The Mayor

-The mayor is elected by the district as a whole and, as one of the elected members, shares the same responsibilities as other members of the council.
+The mayor is elected by the district as a whole and, as one of the elected members, shares the same responsibilities as other members of the Council.
 The mayor also has the following roles:

-- presiding at council meetings including ensuring the orderly conduct of business during meetings (as determined by standing orders); - advocating on behalf of the community involving the promotion of the community and representation of its interests.
-Such advocacy will be most effective where it is carried out with the knowledge and support of the council; - spokesperson for the council; - ceremonial head of the council; - providing leadership and feedback to other elected members on teamwork and chairing of committees; - fulfilling the responsibilities of a Justice of the Peace (while the mayor holds office).
+- presiding at Council meetings including ensuring the orderly conduct of business during meetings (as determined by standing orders); - advocating on behalf of the community involving the promotion of the community and representation of its interests.
+Such advocacy will be most effective where it is carried out with the knowledge and support of the Council;

+- spokesperson for the Council; - ceremonial head of the Council;providing leadership and feedback to other elected members on teamwork and chairing of committees;fulfilling the responsibilities of a Justice of the Peace (while the mayor holds office).

-The mayor is a member of every council committee.
+The mayor is a member of every Council committee.

-Deputy mayor
+Deputy Mayor

 The deputy mayor is usually appointed by the mayor.
-Where the mayor chooses not to appoint a deputy they must be elected by the members of the council at the first meeting of the council.
+Where the mayor chooses not to appoint a deputy they must be elected by the members of the Council at the first meeting of the Council.
 The deputy mayor exercises the same roles as other elected members, and if the mayor is absent or incapacitated, the deputy mayor must perform all of the responsibilities and duties, and may exercise the powers, of the mayor (as summarised above).
-The deputy mayor may be removed from office by resolution of the council.
+The deputy mayor may be removed from office by resolution of the Council.